nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     {"height":"0","txhash":"<Transaction Hash containing capital letters and numbers>","codespace":"","code":0,"data":"","raw_log":"[]","logs":[],"info":"","gas_wanted":"0","gas_used":"0","tx":null,"timestamp":"","events":[]}
     {{< /highlight>}}

-40. Finally, we now need to go and see if our Validator has been successfully Registered on the Aya Blockchain Network by opening our browser and going to https://wmexplorer.info/validators
+29. Now we now need to go and see if our Validator has been successfully Registered on the Aya Blockchain Network by opening our browser and going to https://wmt-explorer.com/Testnet

-    Once there we need to click on the 'All Validators' tab and scroll down until we see the Monkier we gave our EarthNode Stake Pool appear in the list.
+    Once there we need to look at the 'New joined EarthNode Validators' section and check to see if the Monkier we gave our EarthNode Stake Pool has appeared in the list.

-    If all of our work above has been successful we should not **only** see our Moniker appear on this list, but it should **also** have Voting Power of **100** in the green 'Voting Power' Column on the table and have a status of **Active** *(shown in blue)* in the 'Status' Column.
+40. Finally, we need to go back to ayaview and make sure the status of our Node has been updated to say that the Validator is now BONDED and Active On-Chain.
+Which should be visable in the upper left box of the ayaview console.

+    We do this by entering the following group of commands
+    {{< highlight bash "linenos=table,style=witchhazel" >}}
+    cd ~/nodebase-tools
+    ./ayaview
+    {{< /highlight>}}

-If both of these conditions are true, **Congratulations!** We have now successfully completed setting up both our Validator Node **AND** our EarthNode Stake Pool!
+If the Moniker appears, and ayaview reports what we are expecting to see, **Congratulations!** We have now successfully completed setting up both our Validator Node **AND** our EarthNode Stake Pool!